AMX Bottom Bracket Service

 Hook the pedal sensor cable and gently pull it out of the downtube hole.
 The pedal sensor has a flat cable.

-Once you can see the pedal sensor connectors, gently disconnect them.
+Once you can see the pedal sensor connector, gently disconnect it.
 The inside of the connector is yellow.

 Unscrew the left Bottom Bracket cup, the non-drive (left-side) cup unscrew by turning counterclockwise.